qdm12/dns/README.md

 To ensure network clients cannot use another DNS, you might want to

 - Block the outbound UDP 53 port on your router firewall
+- Block the outbound TCP 53 port on your router firewall
 - Block the outbound TCP 853 port on your router firewall, **except from your Docker host**
 - If you have *Deep packet inspection* on your router, block DNS over HTTPs on port TCP 443